debitoor/mongopatch/README.md

 #### Version 0.8.0

 - Updated dependencies.
 New version of `mongojs` has breaking interface changes, which also affects the behaviour of `patch.db` object (an instance of the `mongojs` db class).
 - Fix tests on windows.
-Use the `win-spawn` for cli tests.
+Use the `win-spawn` module for cli tests.

 #### Version 0.7.3